DUNE-DAQ/pocket/manifests/dqm/README.md

 # Pocket Data Quality Monitoring

-Setup a demo installation of DUNE DAQ SQM in KIND
+Setup a demo installation of DUNE DAQ DQM in KIND

 ## Quick-start